Traveling with Food Allergies: A Participatory Design Project

 Knowledge & cultural awareness is a barrier when traveling abroad with food allergies

-After the interview, we decided as a group to focus on the issue of eating out at restaurants while traveling internationally, because:
+After the interview, we scoped the problem space to eating out at restaurants while traveling internationally, because:

 It is an interesting problem

-The solution might be useful in restaurants both abroad and at home.
+The solution might be useful in many different contexts

 Pink stickies =